***Article has been updated 2/01/2019 for accuracy.

-Everyone loves their morning coffee or an afternoon latte, but are these things safe?
-If so, how much and what size?
+Everyone loves their morning coffee or an afternoon latte, but are these things safe during pregnancy?
+If so, how much caffeine can you have?
+And what size should you order when you’re out?
 Don’t you wish you had a secret Starbucks formula to let you know which drinks contained an appropriate amount of caffeine?
 Well, ladies, there is.
 And I’m going to share the secret Starbucks code to knowing exactly how much caffeine is in your favorite iced or hot espresso-based beverage.

 Let’s start with the hot lattes.
 If you’re ordering a vanilla or any other syrup flavored latte, the Starbucks secret is 1, 2.

 1 Shot of espresso in a Tall latte (75mg)

 2 Shots of espresso in a Grande latte (150mg)